Skip to main content

 • “There can be large frame lag spikes on higher graphics quality, while the world can feel empty with its limited number of animals.”

-• “It's extremely low graphics, and the controls aren't really anything to write home about either, but the gameplay is super interesting and the quirks of trying to automate things is fun.”
+• “The graphics are extremely low quality, and the controls aren't really anything to write home about either, but the gameplay is super interesting.”

 • gameplay